Medically reviewed by

 - Declutter your bedroom as clutter is distracting and can induce anxiety and prevent sleep

-Lavender oil is well-known for its role in creating a soothing, relaxing environment, and as such, it is used in massages and various relaxation therapies.
+Lavender oil is well-known for its role in creating a soothing, relaxing environment, and as such, it’s used in massages and various relaxation therapies.
+A diffuser with this essential oil can help us fall asleep more effortlessly.

-If we carry out other tasks in the bedroom, such as work, watching TV, or exercising, the brain will link the room to active.
+If we carry out other tasks in the bedroom, such as work, watching TV, or exercising, the brain will link the room to activity.

 On the other hand, using the bedroom only for sleep will allow the brain to relate it to rest time, making it more likely for one to fall asleep shortly after entering the bedroom.

-This type of association is a psychological method that dates back centuries to a Russian physiologist named Ivan Pavlov.
+This type of association is a psychological method that dates back centuries to a Russian physiologist, Ivan Pavlov.
 It is called Pavlovian conditioning and allows the brain and body to react to specific triggers.

 Caffeine can remain in the body and affect it for several hours after consumption.